Green Guru LLC Irrigation & Landscape Lighting

 • Drip zone problems (missing/failed filter or regulator, emitters clogged) that look like “it’s on” but barely waters.

-• Controller issues like incorrect seasonal settings, multiple overlapping programs, or watering during rain events.
+• Controller issues like incorrect seasonal settings, multiple overlapping programs, or watering during rain events (sensor guides: wired rain sensor and wireless rain sensor).

 Quality replacement options (what we recommend)